Everything you need to know about this weekend’s UFC Fight Night

-UFC Fight Night card: Calvin Kattar vs Giga Chikadze and all bouts this weekend
+UFC Fight Night card: Calvin Kattar vs Giga Chikadze and all bouts tonight

 Everything you need to know about this weekend’s event